mingiryu/fp-dataset-artifacts/docs/paper.md

 | FLAN 137B zero-shot    |                       |                   |          | 82.9  |
 | GPT-3 175B (Few-Shot)  |                       |                   |          | 76.4  |

 The obvious issue here is that there aren't any available benchmarks for GPT-3 that can be reliably compared with other transformer models.
+As a result, we need to come up with our own baseline in order to evaluate how dataset artifacts affect GPT-3.

-As a result, we need to come up with out own baseline.
+> Note: Since _HotpotQA_ doesn't have any benchmark results for any of those models, we won't be considering it going forward.
+However, preliminary work demonstrates GPT-3 potential in multi-hop question answering.

 ### Datasets